gali1/doh-server/README.md

+    -X, --max-ttl <max_ttl>                                            Maximum TTL, in seconds [default: 604800] -T, --min-ttl <min_ttl>                                            Minimum TTL, in seconds [default: 10] -d, --odoh-allowed-proxy-ips <odoh_allowed_proxy_ips>
+            Allowed ODoH proxies' IP addresses from which this node (as ODoH target) can accept request, separated with comma.
+If some ips are given, requests from them are accepted even if authorization header is missing.
+If none is given and no authorization is configured, it can accept anywhere.
+For standard DoH requests, nothing is done.
+    -D, --odoh-allowed-target-domains <odoh_allowed_target_domains>
+            Allowed domains to which this node (as ODoH proxy) can forward ODoH request, separated with comma.
+If none is given, it can forward anywhere.
-    -X, --max-ttl <max_ttl>                                            Maximum TTL, in seconds [default: 604800] -T, --min-ttl <min_ttl>                                            Minimum TTL, in seconds [default: 10] -q, --odoh-proxy-path <odoh_proxy_path>                            ODoH proxy URI path [default: /proxy] -p, --path <path>                                                  URI path [default: /dns-query] -g, --public-address <public_address>                              External IP address DoH clients will connect to
+    -q, --odoh-proxy-path <odoh_proxy_path>                            ODoH proxy URI path [default: /proxy] -p, --path <path>                                                  URI path [default: /dns-query] -g, --public-address <public_address>                              External IP address DoH clients will connect to